MuhamadFadil/Airquality-with-thingsboard/README.md

 # Airquality-with-thingsboard
-This is project from Software engineering Class which using IoT platform for transfer data from ESP32
+This is project from Software engineering Class which using IoT platform for transfer data from ESP32 with thingsboard.io

 # Group's Member:
 - Aufa Dhiya Aydan         1706043260